Container Shipping Services

 What is a shipping container, and why is it important?

 A shipping container is a large vessel for transporting goods overseas.
-Its easy and safe storage avoids the product from being damaged during transport.
+Its convenient and secure storage keeps the product safe from damage during transit.

 How much does it cost to ship in a container?